colmoneill/cypriadonato.work/content/Projets/CeuxQuiRestentOK.md

 # CEUX QUI RESTENT – THOSE WHO REMAIN
-When my friend [Amaury Vanderborght](https://www.amaury-vdb.com/), acrobat, came to me with this idea, I was thrilled !
+When my friend [Amaury Vanderborght](https://www.amaury-vdb.com/), an acrobat, came to me with this idea, I over the moon.
-He was working on the theme of collective and intimate memory, and wanted to explore this subject in a visual way, beside the show he is preparing in 2017.
+He was working on the topic of collective and intimate memory.
+He wanted to explore this subject in a visual way, aside from the show he is preparing in 2017.

-"Ceux qui restent" is an ongoing documentary project, using different mediums.
-Whether it is visual arts, cinema, acrobatics that we use, the core is always testimonies of old people.
-We want to collect and transform this fragile individual memories, that are meant to disappear.
+"Ceux qui restent" is an ongoing documentary project, employing different mediums.
+Whether we use visual arts, cinema, acrobatics, the core is always testimonies of third-generation people.
+We want to collect and transform these fragile individual memories, that are destined to disappear.

 ## Film & Workshop
 In november 2016, we did a workshop in Paris with Maif Social Club.
 The result is a short film.
-Here is the trailer !
+Here is the trailer:
 <iframe src="https://player.vimeo.com/video/191042917" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 Check out [the event page !](https://www.facebook.com/CeuxQuiRestent/)